celestiaorg/CIPs/cips/cip-blob-verified-signer.md

 ## Abstract

 Introduce a new v2 blob type that can be submitted with the author of the blob.
-Validators verify that the author is correct, simplifying the loop for rollups that adopt a fork-choice rule that enshrines a specific sequencer.
+Validators verify that the author is correct, simplifying the loop for rollups that adopt a fork-choice rule that whitelists one or more sequencers (blob publishers).

 ## Motivation